15 Strategies to Increase CPA Exam Pass Rates

 10 minute class discussion

-Unfortunately I have found that this is NOT the best motivation for convincing accounting students to take the CPA exam.
+Unfortunately I have found that big lifetime earnings numbers are NOT the best motivation for convincing accounting students to take the CPA exam.

-The problem with sharing this data with your students is that to them one million dollars is not immediate benefit.
+The problem with sharing abstract data with your students is that to them a massive career earnings difference is not an immediate benefit.

-College students (with mountains of student loan debt) need to see short term benefits in order to motivate them to take the CPA exam as soon as possible.
+College students (often carrying student loan debt) need to see short term benefits in order to motivate them to take the CPA exam as soon as possible.

 This is why the Incremental Growth Method is one my most effective motivational tactics.